mkchenxi/Causal-Inference/Final Assignment/Suggested-solutions-and-rubrics.md

 - **No anticipation:** outcomes should not respond before the GenAI update occurs.
 - **No treatment-correlated contemporaneous shocks:** other changes occurring at the same time as the description update should not differentially affect treated products.
-- **Stable comparison group:** untreated or not-yet-treated products should provide a credible counterfactual for treated products.

 Standard errors should generally be clustered at the product level.